 There are some remarks here:

-- For best practice, master data is seldom transported from DEV to either QAS or PRD, however till now, it is suggested to transport the Time Dimension Member for the first transport.
-From experience, static dimension members (not imported from BW Info Provider or external systems) can be transported to shorten preparation phase however users must be aware of the possible inconsistency it may bring.
+- For best practice, master data is seldom transported from DEV to either QAS or PRD, however until now, it is suggested to transport the Time Dimension Member for the first transport.
+From experience, static dimension members (not imported from BW Info Provider or external systems) can be transported to shorten the preparation phase however users must be aware of the possible inconsistencies it may bring.
 You can uncheck the Dimension Member if you do not want to transport master data.

 - BPF templates will be collected here only if it is validated deployed.